ClJarvis/ClJarvis/README.md

 ### Hello there, I'm Chris Jarvis

 I'm a software developer, puzzle solver, and a Full Stack storyteller,  A love of creative endeavors & solving puzzles led me to delve into software development.
-My calm, organized demeanor and my tenacious determination in solving problems will be a unique asset to a development team.
+My organized demeanor and my tenacious determination in solving problems is a unique asset to a development team.

 <img src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/20m07vdw87mvfsonfa1c.jpg" alt="text of contact information.">